AdaCore/gnatcoverage/testsuite/Qualif/Ada/stmt/1_Core/11_Exceptions/Propagation/tc.rst

-Check SC of sequences potentially skipped by exceptions that propagate through
+sequences potentially skipped by exceptions that propagate through multiple levels of block nesting
 ==============================================================================

 Check SC of sequences potentially skipped by exceptions that propagate through